 As a chamber musician, Mike regularly collaborates with both modern and period performers and ensembles.
 He has appeared as soloist with the New World Symphony at the invitation of Michael Tilson Thomas and collaborated with musicians from the Formosa, Juilliard, and Aizuri quartets among others.

-Mike is regularly invited to guest teach and perform at some of the most prominent music schools around the world, including the Royal Academy of Music, Oberlin Conservatory, Eastman School of Music, the Thornton School of Music at the University of Southern California, the Bienen School of Music at Northwestern University, and the University of Michigan–Ann Arbor, among others.
+Mike is regularly invited to guest teach and perform at some of the most prominent music schools around the world, including the Curtis Institute of Music, Royal Academy of Music, Oberlin Conservatory, the Eastman School of Music, and the Thornton School of Music at the University of Southern California, among others.
 In 2015-17 he was Visiting Assistant Professor at the Jacobs School of Music, Indiana University–Bloomington.

 As a scholar, Mike's interests lie at the intersection between music theory and analysis, performance studies, and organology.
 To date he has published on aspects of form, meter, and tempo in Schubert (Music Theory Online) and has a forthcoming article in 19th-Century Music that develops a new hermeneutic interpretation of Chopin's E-minor prelude drawing on autograph and biographical sources, analysis, and performance studies.
 Additionally, Mike has contributed writings to Early Music America Magazine and 18th-Century Music.